Mini Hollywood - Theme Parks

 ACCESS: Signposted directly off the N340a Tabernas - Sorbas highway.

 Thank you to David and Elaine Kay Brown from Mojacar who kindly sent photos of their recent visit to Oasys Park.

 David, Elaine, and friends, are pictured on the Mini train, and crossing the safari park bridge.

 Fort Bravo film studio and theme park

-Fort Bravo comprises of two film set villages, a saloon, restaurant, and riding stables.
+Fort Bravo comprises of two film set villages, a saloon, restaurant, photographic studio, souvenir shop, swimming pool (open June to the end of September) and riding stables.
 Dazzling wild west shows are played out daily in the summer months and at the weekend in the winter months.
 The Fort Bravo villages offer a real western ambiance, take a ride on the stage coach through Texas village and enter the many authentically styled buildings such as the saloon and jail house, or walk the streets of the Mexican village with its typical peasant homes, town square and church, hundreds of movies have been filmed in these locations alone.

 Horse Riding at Fort Bravo

 Discover the desert landscape on horseback, and imagine yourself as one of the wild west heroes!

 Riding tours, for either a 15 or 30 minute duration, will take you inside and around the western town of Fort Bravo, the difficulty level is for all ages and no previous experience is required, prices are 8€ and 15€ respectively (price established May 2015).